 Average Salaries for Different Types of Nurses

-When considering nursing as a career, it’s helpful to know the different types of nurses.
+Wondering, “How much do nurses make?”
+First, understand that when considering nursing as a career, it’s vital to know about the different types of nurses.
 Each has its own education and certification requirements.

-After successfully completing their chosen coursework, students must pass the NCLEX-RN exam in order to become a certified RN.
-RNs typically need to obtain a state license after passing the NCLEX-RN exam.
+After successfully completing their chosen coursework, nursing students must then pass the NCLEX-RN exam in order to become a certified RN.
+In addition, RNs usually must obtain a state license after passing the NCLEX-RN exam.

-Clinical Nurse Specialists (CNS) have gone a step further and pursued additional education after becoming an RN.
-At a minimum, to become a CNS you must have a master of science in nursing (MSN).
+Next, consider the career of a Clinical Nurse Specialists (CNS).
+This type of nurse has gone a step beyond RN and pursued additional education.
+At a minimum, you must have a master of science in nursing (MSN) to become a CNS.

-A Nurse Practitioner (NP) holds an advanced degree, but their responsibilities vary slightly when compared with a CNS.
+• A Nurse Practitioner (NP) holds an advanced degree, but their responsibilities vary slightly when compared with a CNS.
 For example, in most states, a nurse practitioner is able to prescribe medication, while a CNS is not.
-The average nurse practitioner salary as of May 2018 was $110,030 annually or $52.90 per hour .
+The average nurse practitioner salary at the end of 2023 was $124,680 annually.

 Average Salaries and Location